cbrepo/celery/docs/userguide/tasks.rst

 Creating custom task classes
 ============================

-All tasks inherit from the :class:`@Task` class.
+All tasks inherit from the :class:`celery.task.Task` class.
-The :meth:`~@Task.run` method becomes the task body.
+The task's body is its :meth:`run` method.

-As an example, the following code,
+The following code,

 .. code-block:: python

-    @celery.task
+    @task
     def add(x, y):
         return x + y